-The 4,000 members of the Singhpo tribe primarily live in the Changlang and Lohit districts of the north-east Indian state of Arunachal Pradesh.
+The Singhpo (Kachin) tribe primarily live in Myanmar and China as well as in the Changlang and Lohit districts of the north-east Indian state of Arunachal Pradesh.
 They 'inhabit the plain regions of these districts, and the area is drained by the Tengapani and Nao-Dihing rivers.
 Their habitat is surrounded by dense forests of the tropical moist deciduous type.'
 In addition a small, unspecified number of Singhpo people live across the border in the Margherita Subdivision of Tinsuria District in Assam State, as well as in the Lakhimpur and Sibsagar districts.

-The Singhpo have experienced strong population growth.
+The Singhpo (Kachin) of India have experienced strong population growth.
 The 1961 Indian census listed 982 Singhpo people.
 The population increased to 1,567 in 1971; to 2,353 in 1981; and to 3,569 in 1991.
 This group has an extremely high birth rate.
 The average number of children born to a Singhpo woman is 5.6, although only 3.95 survive past infancy.

 The forefathers of the Singhpo migrated from northern Myanmar in 1793, settling in the plains of Tirap District in Arunachal Pradesh.
 The reason for their migration is unclear, although one source says that 'They arrived at their present habitat when a reign of terror was let loose by the Ahom king, Gaurinath Singha.'
 Arriving in their present location, the Singhpo 'drove out the Khamtis from the lowlands under the Patkoi hills '.